A continuing tale of life in the boonies

 In hell they’ll roast ye like a herrin’!”

-It was both a wrench and a relief to leave Blackhill in 1975, and take up a new constabulary challenge in Easterhouse, a sprawling, gang-ridden housing project out on Glasgow’s eastern border.
+In 1975, it was both a wrench and a relief to leave the tumult of Blackhill, to run a police community project in Easterhouse, a sprawling housing scheme out on Glasgow’s eastern border.

-I never again met anyone who could tell roguish stories like Jeannie Duffy, or characters embroiled in as many bizarre escapades as the Lindsays or the Oswald boys; and I never encountered anyone with quite the spirit of Willie Jamieson, who help found and run the Blackhill Wolves Youth Club while defying a serious heart condition.
+After Blackhill, I never again met anyone who could tell roguish stories like Jeannie Duffy, or enjoy characters embroiled in as many bizarre escapades as the Lindsays or the Oswald boys; and I never encountered anyone with the spirit of Willie Jamieson, who help found and run the Blackhill Wolves Youth Club while defying a serious heart condition.

-Most of Blackhill was bulldozed flat years ago to make way for a modern motorway, and no doubt many people in city government breathed a sigh of relief.
+Much of Blackhill was bulldozed flat in the 1980s to make way for a modern motorway, and no doubt many people in city hall breathed a sigh of relief.
 What had started out as a beautiful idea in 1937 – moving people from inner city slums to modern homes on the site of a former golf course – had somehow gone badly and irreversibly wrong.

-But on the rare occasions that I drive on the motorway eastwards out of Glasgow, and pass where the tenements of Acrehill and Craigendmuir streets used to stand, I can still glimpse the shadows of Wee Paddy the Bleach Man, Yoho and Betty Boo.
+Nonetheless, on the rare occasions that I drive on the motorway eastwards out of Glasgow, and pass where the tenements of Acrehill and Craigendmuir streets used to stand, I still glimpse the ghosts of Wee Paddy the Bleach Man, Yoho and Betty Boo.

 Out of the strong came forth sweetness, right enough.